-Internal tanks affect the hydrostatic restoring coefficients $C{ij}$ , as described in Section 15.10.
+Internal tanks affect the hydrostatic restoring coefficients C{ij} , as described in Section 15.10.
 The hydrostatic matrix, which is output in the out and hst files, includes the effects of the tanks.
-For example the hydrostatic coefficient $C{33}$ in the output files is equal to the total area of the waterplane inside the waterline of the body, minus the product of the free-surface area and density for each tank.
-When both tanks and the external hull surfaces are included, hydrodynamic and hydrostatic parameters which are relevant for the hull alone, with no internal tanks, can be computed by setting RHOTANK=0.0 tank geometry is reflected in the same manner as the hull.
+For example the hydrostatic coefficient C{33} in the output files is equal to the total area of the waterplane inside the waterline of the body, minus the product of the free-surface area and density for each tank.
+When both tanks and the external hull surfaces are included, hydrodynamic and hydrostatic parameters which are relevant for the hull alone, with no internal tanks, can be computed by setting RHOTANK=0.0

+When planes of symmetry are specified in the GDF file (ISX=1 and/or ISY=1) the tank geometry is reflected in the same manner as the hull.
 This procedure should only be used if all of the tanks intersect the symmetry plane (with half of the tank on each side of the plane).
 For example in the case of the FPSO shown in Appendix A.22, where both tanks extend across the plane of symmetry Y=0, it is appropriate to use ISY=1 as is done in TEST22.
-On the other hand if there are separate tanks on each side of the symmetry plane (e.g. wing tanks) the hydrostatic and hydrodnamic coefficients for the tanks will not be physically correct.
+On the other hand if there are separate tanks on each side of the symmetry plane (e.g. wing tanks) the hydrostatic and hydrodynamic coefficients for the tanks will not be physically correct.
 This situation can be avoided by defining both sides of the hull and both tanks separately in the GDF file, and setting ISY=0.